Restore a Subcloud/Group of Subclouds from Backup Data Using DCManager CLI

 To restore images from a custom backup file on the subcloud using --restore-values <yaml-file> option, the registry_backup_filename parameter must be set in restore_values yaml file.

-Restore a single subcloud
+Restore a Single Subcloud

 Prerequisites